Last Updated on March 19, 2021 by Julia Wilson

 A sudden change in diet

 Some cats can be sensitive to changes in diet which can lead to mild stomach upset.
-Even if you haven’t changed brands, the pet food manufacturer may have changed an ingredient which can cause an upset.
+Even if you haven’t changed brands, the pet food manufacturer may have changed an ingredient that can cause an upset.

 If you do want to swap the type or brand of food you feed your cat, do so gradually, over several days by adding a small amount of the new food to the current food, increasing the new food while decreasing the old food.